Is a Venezuelan gang growing in the US? Colorado feels the threat.

 Determining a suspect’s gang affiliation can further investigations.
 However, “the actual criminal offense is our main focus,” says Mr. Brannigan.
 Still, TdA’s new federal designation – as a transnational criminal organization – opens up dedicated funding for related investigations.

 “It’s often the case that criminal enterprises victimize their own,” says Mr. Brannigan.
-Within migrant communities, unauthorized immigrants especially can be “more easily victimized,” he says, due to fears around approaching police and deportation.
+Within migrant communities, unauthorized immigrants especially can be “more easily victimized,” he says, due to fears around approaching police and being deported.

 “If somebody comes to us and has information about criminal activity, we want to collect the information and we want to protect the victims,” regardless of immigration status, says Mr. Brannigan.
 There are immigration protections available to victims or witnesses of crimes, he adds, including certain visas.